Basic Treaty, 1972

-Both German nations were also admitted to the United Nations on 18 September 1973.
+Both German states were also admitted to the United Nations on 18 September 1973.

-Under the terms of the 1973 treaty, the two states established de facto embassies known as "permanent missions", headed by "permanent representatives", who served as de facto ambassadors.
+Under the terms of this treaty, the two states established de facto embassies known as "permanent missions", headed by "permanent representatives", who served as de facto ambassadors.
 West Germany sent its first permanent representative in February 1974, but formal diplomatic relations were never established until German reunification (in October 1990).